Supported Patching

 Updating case class

-Currently, the only supported case is updating one case class
+The main supported case is updating one case class with another:

 Example